Additivity of derived limits in the Cohen model: Conclusion

 \section{Conclusion}

 We conclude by noting several questions related to the work here.
 One conspicuous example is the following. \begin{question} Is it consistent that derived limits of $\Om_\kappa$ systems are additive for every $\kappa$? \end{question} The answer is yes in the case of $\lim^1\mathbf{A}_\kappa$, as shown in \cite[Theorem 5.1]{SHDLST}; in fact, it is implied by $\lim^1\mathbf{A}=0$.
-We may ask whether this holds for higher values of $n$. \begin{question} Does $\lim^n\mathbf{A}=0$ imply $\lim^n\mathbf{A}_\kappa=0$? \end{question} Worth noting is that the forcings involved in this paper necessarily increase the size of the continuum; in particular, the case of $\kappa=2^{\aleph_0}$ is unclear. \begin{question} Is it consistent that $\lim^n\mathbf{A}_{2^{\aleph_0}}=0$ for all $n>0$? \end{question}
+We may ask whether this holds for higher values of $n$. \begin{question} Does $\lim^n\mathbf{A}=0$ imply $\lim^n\mathbf{A}_\kappa=0$ for every cardinal $\kappa$? \end{question} The author has been informed through personal communication of a forthcoming negative solution by Jeffrey Bergfalk and Matteo Casarosa to Question \ref{imply_quest} for all $n>0$ and consequently to Questions \ref{add_ques} and \ref{coh}.

+Worth noting is that the forcings involved in this paper necessarily increase the size of the continuum; in particular, the case of $\kappa=2^{\aleph_0}$ is unclear. \begin{question} Is it consistent that $\lim^n\mathbf{A}_{2^{\aleph_0}}=0$ for all $n>0$? \end{question}

-There are two questions about $\Om_\kappa$ systems which serve as a reasonable analogue.
+There are two questions about $\Om_\kappa$ systems which serve as extension from the questions about $\mathbf{A}_\kappa$ to all $\Om_\kappa$ systems.
 The first is on additivity. \begin{question} Does additivity of $\lim^n$ for $\Om_\omega$ systems imply additivity of $\Om_\kappa$ systems for all uncountable $\kappa$? \end{question} The second is about coherent families. \begin{question} Suppose that every $n$-coherent family is $n$-trivial for all $\Om_\omega$ systems.
 Must the same hold for all uncountable $\kappa$? \end{question} At the moment, we believe the proof of \cite[Theorem 5.1]{SHDLST} will generalize to show the answer to Question \ref{coh} is yes if $n=1$.